get-momo/atlar-v1-go-client/README.md

 # atlar-v1-go-client

+This project is not affiliated with, maintained or supported by Atlar AB.

-Generated Go client for the Atlar API v1
+Generated Go client for the Atlar API v1.

 This client has been generated using the following command